percona/pmm/docs/setting-up/client/mysql.md

     This option can cause additional overhead and should be used with care.

-If the instance is already running, configure the QAN agent to collect data from *Performance Schema*:

-1. Open the *PMM Query Analytics* dashboard.

-2. Click the *Settings* button.

-3. Open the *Settings* section.

-4. Select `Performance Schema` in the *Collect from* drop-down list.

-5. Click *Apply* to save changes.

 If you are adding a new monitoring instance with the `pmm-admin` tool, use the `--query-source='perfschema'` option: